Brad Keller Player Props: Royals vs. Rangers

 Rangers Pitching Rankings (2022)

-- The Rangers pitching staff ranked 21st in MLB last season with a collective 8.3 strikeouts per nine innings.
+- The Rangers pitching staff was 21st in the league last season with a collective 8.3 strikeouts per nine innings.

-- The Rangers had a 4.22 team ERA that ranked 22nd among all MLB pitching staffs.
+- The Rangers had the 22nd-ranked team ERA across all league pitching staffs (4.22).

-- The Rangers allowed 169 total home runs last season (one per game) to rank 12th in baseball.
+- Rangers pitchers combined to allow 169 total home runs at a clip of one per game (12th in the league).

-- deGrom (1-0) gets the start for the Rangers, his third of the season.
+- The Rangers are sending Eovaldi (1-1) to the mound for his third start of the season.

-- In his last appearance on Wednesday, the righty tossed six innings against the Baltimore Orioles, allowing one earned run while surrendering two hits.
+- In his most recent time out on Friday, the right-hander tossed 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.